What Catholics believe about Jesus

 Jesus is also made present in the person of the priest who presides at the altar, the table of the Lord’s sacrifice.
 The eternal reality of the Lord’s Supper breaks into time at the Mass.
 As Jesus reclined at table with his disciples, so the priest stands at the table of the Lord’s Supper with the faithful.

 Jesus is the Bread of Life.
 He is present in the Eucharist; his Body and Blood are manifested under the appearance of bread and wine.
 In the celebration, the bread is offered and becomes his Body; the wine is offered and becomes his Blood.
 He is Emmanuel, “God with us.”
-The mystery of faith is revealed: Christ has died, Christ is risen, Christ will come again.
+The mystery of faith is revealed: When we eat this bread and drink this cup we proclaim his death until he comes again.